 Overview of DWI Laws in Texas – Visit the official website for the Texas Penal Code to read their driving while intoxicated (DWI) and other alcohol-related laws in the state.
 Access the site to read the elements of DWI, what factors could enhance your penalties, and other relevant information.

 Kevin Bennett is an experienced defense lawyer who is prepared to fight for individuals who have been charged with their first DWI in Austin, Lago Vista, Travis County, Lakeway, Pflugerville, and the surrounding areas.
-In order to put yourself in the best position to maintain your freedom, contact The Law Office of Kevin Bennett today, and let Kevin Bennett fight for you.
+In order to put yourself in the best position to maintain your freedom, contact The Law Office of Kevin Bennett today if you have been charged with DUI.
+Let Kevin Bennett fight for you.

-Call (512) 476-4626 to schedule a consultation about the details surrounding your first time DUI charges.
+If you have been charged with DUI, call (512) 476-4626 to schedule a consultation about the details surrounding your case.
 Your initial consultation is free, and it is the first step in fighting to maintain your driving privileges.